-The proportions of total energy use for the major functions are shown in Figure 12.54 The estimated energy consumption for the major operations in a wet milling plant are given in Table 14.54 These numbers are based on a 100,000 bu/day facility operating 24 hours per day.
+The proportions of total energy use for the major functions are shown in Figure 19.72 The estimated energy consumption for the major operations in a wet milling plant are given in Table 14.72 These numbers are based on a 100,000 bushel per day facility operating 24 hours per day.
 The wet milling plants in Cedar Rapids are approximately this scale of operation.
 From these data, one can see that a significant percent of the total energy in a wet milling process is dedicated to dewatering, evaporation, and drying operations.
 It is worth noting the significant reduction in total energy used per bushel of corn processed in wet milling over the past 40 years.
-In the 1970s the energy use was approximately 200,000 BTU/bushel, whereas in 2007 the energy use ranged from 114,000 to 143,000 BTU/ bushel.36 This nearly 50% reduction in energy use is attributed to modern energy-saving technology and process optimization.
+In the 1970s, the energy use was approximately 200,000 BTU per bushel, whereas in 2007 the energy use ranged from 114,000 to 143,000 BTU per bushel.43 This nearly 50% reduction in energy use is attributed to modern energysaving technology and process optimization.